The SBA 8(a) Business Development Program offers a unique and valuable opportunity for small businesses.

 - Demonstrate a potential for long-term success, including completing contracts

-Check your eligibility for SBA 8(a) certification by stepping through an online Q and A managed by the Small Business Administration.
+Check your eligibility for SBA 8(a) certification by stepping through an online question-and-answer section managed by the SBA.

 What Are the Benefits of Having SBA 8(a) Certification?

 If your business matches the criteria, there are many reasons why it might be beneficial to apply for the program.

 The biggest potential benefit is how the government will actually “set-aside” certain contracts for members of the SBA 8(a) program.
 There are two ways this happens and, depending on the situation, it could mean you have little or no competition for lucrative government contracts that can sustain future success.

 Generally, the government will set a contract aside for small businesses if it is under $150,000.
 Some contracts are open to any small business, while others are exclusive to members of the 8(a) program.